wehs7661/ensemble_md/docs/simulations.rst

     optional arguments:
-      -h, --help            show this help message and exit -y YAML, --yaml YAML  The file path to the input YAML file used to run the REXEE simulation.
+      -h, --help            show this help message and exit -y YAML, --yaml YAML  The file path of the input YAML file used to run the REXEE simulation.
 (Default: params.yaml)
       -o OUTPUT, --output OUTPUT
-                              The file path to the output log file that contains the analysis results of REXEE.
+                              The file path of the output log file that contains the analysis results of REXEE.
 (Default: analyze_REXEE_log.txt)
       -rt REP_TRAJS, --rep_trajs REP_TRAJS
-                              The file path to the NPY file containing the replica-space trajectory.
+                              The file path of the NPY file containing the replica-space trajectory.
 (Default: rep_trajs.npy)
       -st STATE_TRAJS, --state_trajs STATE_TRAJS
-                              The file path to the NPY file containing the stitched state- space trajectory.
+                              The file path of the NPY file containing the stitched state- space trajectory.
 If the specified file is not found, the code will try to find all the trajectories and stitch them.
 (Default: state_trajs.npy)
       -sts STATE_TRAJS_FOR_SIM, --state_trajs_for_sim STATE_TRAJS_FOR_SIM
-                              The file path to the NPY file containing the stitched state- space time series for different state sets.
+                              The file path of the NPY file containing the stitched state- space time series for different state sets.
 If the specified file is not found, the code will try to find all the time series and stitch them.
 (Default: state_trajs.npy)
-      -d DIR, --dir DIR     The path to the folder for storing the analysis results.
+      -d DIR, --dir DIR     The path of the folder for storing the analysis results.
                               (Default: analysis)
       -m MAXWARN, --maxwarn MAXWARN
                               The maximum number of warnings in parameter specification to be